-1st accident Reported to 2,121
+1st accident Reported to 2,139

-year (13 date ,
+year (13 date 2,157

-months) Expected 2,124
+months) Expected 2,147

-11101111137 ultimate 2,124
+1110111113) ultimate 2,141

-Reported to 2,094
+Reported to 2,095

-2nd accident date 2,094
+2nd accident date 2,073

-year Expected 2,113
+year Expected 2,120

-ultimate 2,113
+ultimate 2,120

-Reported to 1,820
+Reported to 1,847

-3rd accident date 1,020
+3rd accident date 1,047

-year Expected 1,866
+year Expected 1,893

-ultimate 1,000
+ultimate 1,093

-Reported to 848
+Reported to 1 171

-4th accident date 040
+4th accident date 1,171

-year Expected 1,822
+year Expected 1,764

-ultimate 1,022
+ultimate 1,764

-- This chart shows the total number of at-fault and mostly at-fault claims reported to date by accident quarter - At-fault claim numbers include all claims determined as 'at-fault', regardless of injury severity - ▶ The 2017 Scheme experience is compared to the expected level under Schedule 1E - Earlier accident periods are more developed, and only the latest three accident quarters have a significant number of IBNR claims - The fault status of the claim may be undetermined for up to 3 months post the claim received date, therefore a material number of claims incurred in the last two quarters are yet to receive a fault determination - On average across all quarters in the latest accident year, around 500 at-fault claims are expected to be incurred per quarter - For the first accident year and second accident year, nearly 100% of ultimate expected at-fault claims have been reported - The ultimate for the fourth accident year is determined using the expected ultimate claims for 2021Q1 to 2021Q3, and an average of prior guarter ultimate claim numbers from the third accident year, in order to reflect a similar experience impacted by lockdown due to COVID-19 - The observed reduction in ultimate claims in 2020Q1 and 2020Q2 was due to a reduction in vehicle traffic during the COVID-19 lockdown in NSW - The significant reduction in 2021Q3 ultimate claims is attributed to reduced exposure during the most recent lockdown, which was more severe compared to the 2020 lockdown.
+- This chart shows the total number of at-fault and mostly at-fault claims reported to date by accident quarter - At-fault claim numbers include all claims determined as 'at-fault', regardless of injury severity - The 2017 Scheme experience is compared to the expected level under Schedule 1E - Earlier accident periods are more developed, and more recent quarters still have a number of IBNR claims - The fault status of the claim may be undetermined for up to 3 months post the claim received date, and therefore a material number of claims incurred in the last two quarters are yet to receive a fault determination - on average across all quarters in the latest accident year excluding 2021Q3, around 500 at-fault claims are expected to be incurred per quarter - For the first and second accident years, nearly 100% of ultimate expected at-fault claims have been reported - The observed drop in expected ultimate claims in 2020Q1 and 2020Q2 was due to a reduction in vehicle traffic during the COVID-19 lockdown in NSW - The significant reduction in 2021Q3 ultimate claims is attributed to reduced exposure during the most recent lockdown, which was more severe compared to the 2020 lockdown. - The ultimate claims for 2021Q4 is expected to revert back to a level that is similar to earlier accident quarters in 2021 due to increased exposure resulting from the end of the recent COVID-19 lockdown.